 - Camping – I wonder where they store their RVs and tents?

-- Motorcycling – Rob and I have a license from a weekend certification course but will NEVER use them.
+- Motorcycling – Rob and I have a licenses from a weekend certification course but will NEVER use them.

 - Skateboarding – foot, electric or dog powered.

 And this is all that I saw around the lake in one day!!!